michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

 * Don't duplicate human-readable data (just the IDs).
 * IDs can be immutable even if info it identifies changes.

-This is called data *normalization* and relies on *many-to-one* relationships.
+This is called data *normalization* and relies on *many-to-one* relationships vs. *duplicating* data.

 Cons:

 * If the document DB itself does not support joins, must emulate in application code by making multiple queries.
 * Data tends to become more interconnected as features are added, which often have *many-to-many* relationships.

-#### Relational vs. Document Databases Today
+#### Relational vs. Document Databases Tradeoffs

 * Use a document model if your application data has a document-like strucutre (i.e. a tree of one-to-many relationships, where typically the entire tree is loaded at once).
-    * This avoid *shredding* in relational model which splits a document into multiple tables.
+    * This avoids *shredding* in relational model which splits a document into multiple tables.
     * Avoid *too*-deeply nesting data.
     * Be careful of poor support for joins.
         * If your application has many-to-many relationships, the document model is less appealing.
         * De-normalizing helps, but application needs to keep denormalized data consistent.
         * Joins can be emuluated in application code, but is usually slower than DB joins.

-* Document databases are usually *schema-on-read* (implicit schema, interpreted whhen read), vs. *schema-on-write* in relational DBs.
+* Document databases are usually *schema-on-read* (aka *schemaless*, implicit schema, interpreted when read), vs. *schema-on-write* in relational DBs.
+	* Analogy to dynamic/runtime vs. compiled  type checking in programming languages.
-* Schema changes in dociument model usually involve `if/else` statements in code vs. `ALTER TABLE` migration in relational model.
+* Schema changes in dociument model usually involve `if/else` statements in code vs. `ALTER TABLE`/`UPDATE` migrations in relational model.

 **Data Locality**

 * Documents are stored continuously and have performance advantage of *storage locality*.
 * Only applies if you need much of the document at the same time: wasteful if you only need a part of it at a time or need to do writes (the whole document needs to be re-written).

+**Convergence of Document & Relational Models**

+* Models are getting more similar over time: e.g. support for JSON in SQL DBs and joins in some document DBs.

-### Query Languages
+### Data Query Languages

 #### Declarative Languages

-* SQL is a *declarative* language which specifies thhe pattern of data you want (as opposed to a *imperative* programming language where you specify how to achieve goal).
+* SQL is a *declarative* language which specifies thhe pattern of data you want (as opposed to a *imperative* programming language where you specify *how* to achieve goal).
 * Declarative languages hides implementation details which allows performance improvements in database engine.
 * Declarative languages lead to parallel execution.
 * CSS is similarly declarative.